 B3. (a) Do you agree that the height threshold of the ban should be set at 18m?

-Yes No 🖂 No view (b) Do you ti (b) Do you think a lower height threshold of 11m should be set?
-Yes No 🖂 No view Please provide evidence on (a) or (b) in the box below as to your reasons why.
-Comments (if any): Whilst we h nave no evider nce with regard to the height at which control should be
+Yes No No o view  🖄 Please see comments below

+(b) Do you think a lower height threshold of 11m should be set?

+Yes No No view Please see comments below

+Please provide evidence on (a) or (b) in the box below as to your reasons why.
+Comments (if any):

-Whilst we have no evidence with regard to the height at which control should be exercised we would point out that the threshold height of 18m would have limited impact in Northern Ireland given the number of residential buildings containing dwellings that fall into this category.
-If flammable cladding was specified as part of the external wall construction i.e. certain high pressure laminates (HPL's) or PE filled ACM's the impact may be equally devastating on residential buildings at heights lower than 18m with occupants reliant on remain in place strategies, no common alarm system etc.
+While the Council has no evidence regarding the height at which control should be exercised, The Council would point out that the threshold height of 18m would have limited impact in Northern Ireland given the number of residential buildings containing dwellings that fall into this category.
+If flammable cladding was specified as part of the external wall construction i.e. certain high-pressure laminates (HPL's) or PE filled ACM's the impact may be equally devastating on residential buildings at heights lower than 18m with occupants reliant on 'remain in place' strategies, no common alarm system etc.

-Whilst we understand further control may be placed on buildings lower than 18m to restrict the use of polyethylene in the external walls (outlined in this consultation) we do consider that the full ban could be extended to buildings lower than 18m.
+While the Council understands further control may be placed on buildings lower than 18m to restrict the use of polyethylene in the external walls (outlined in this consultation) the Council does consider that the full ban could be extended to buildings lower than 18m.
 Perhaps there may be merit in considering building size (area) in conjunction with building height.
-For example a 5 storey building of limited footprint, typically with an uppermost storey height of11 m may have less risk and consequence than a 4 storey building, typically 8.5m to floor level of uppermost storey which covers a much larger area and has a much increased level of occupancy.
+For example; a 5 storey building of limited footprint, typically with an uppermost storey height of 11 m may have less risk and consequence than a 4 storey building, typically 8.5m to floor level of uppermost storey which covers a much larger area and has a much increased level of occupancy.
+While these larger buildings may have more than one stair they are still designed and operated on the basis of 'remain in place' in the initial instance of fire.

-Whilst these larger buildings may have more than one stair they are still designed and operated on the basis of 'remain in place' in the initial instance of fire.
-The height of buildings to which these regulations apply in the remainder of the UK differ, i.e. Scotland 11m, England and Wales 18m.
+The height of buildings to which these regulations apply in the remainder of the UK differs, i.e. Scotland 11m, England and Wales 18m.